-Funding: Combination local and federal PL Funds (Federal: up to 80% & Local: at least 20%)

-TransCAD Model Software Support Fee: \$3,600
+Funding: Combination local and federal PL Funds (Federal: up to 80% & Local: at least 20%) TransCAD Model Software Support Fee: \$3,600

-Travel Model Update to version 6.0: The TransCAD software is currently being updated to version 6.0 which is a high performance technical software and is expected to be available this calendar year.
+Travel Model Update to version 6.0: The TransCAD software has been updated by Caliper Corporation to version 6.0 which is a high performance technical software.
 TransCAD Model Software support fees will allow the MPO to receive these updated software package and ongoing maintenance of the travel modeling.
-Caliper Corporation is recommending the application of 64-bit OS's with Windows 7 Professional for new machines, so that they will be able to access the additional memory when a 64-bit version of TransCAD 6.0 is released in the near future.
-It is not known at this time, whether the MPO will incur additional hardware and support software costs required to meet the needs of the updated TransCAD Software.
+Caliper Corporation is recommending the application of 64-bit OS's with Windows 7 Professional for new machines, so that they will be able to access the additional memory when a 64-bit version of TransCAD 6.0 to be released in the near future.
+The MPO is expected to incur additional hardware and consulting support costs required to meet the needs of the updated TransCAD Software and the move of the current program into the version 6.0.